 The growing popularity of social media and the internet has encouraged most brands to have a powerful online presence.
 This has given rise to cut-throat competition in the online world.

 It is becoming increasingly difficult to reach your target audience without being too salesy in your content marketing.

-Marketers are always on the lookout for innovative and aggressive techniques to strengthen brand reputation and acquire more customers.
-They have shifted from intrusive self-promotional tactics to more nuanced inbound strategies such as influencer marketing.
+Marketers are always on the lookout for innovative and aggressive content marketing techniques to strengthen brand reputation and acquire more customers.

-The rise of influencer marketing is evident from the fact that it was used by 86% of marketers in 2017.
-In addition, there has been a 1500% increase in the number of Google searches for “influencer marketing” over the last three years.
+The rise of influencer marketing is evident from the fact that it was used by 93% of marketers in 2020.
+In addition, 71% of marketers said they were planning on increasing their budgets for influencer marketing in 2021.

 Before we shed more light on the rise of influencer marketing, let's first take a look at what the term, “influencer,” actually implies.